akka/old-blog/_posts/2016-08-16-legacy-graph-stages.md

 We have full control over when we trigger a read here.
 This will play nicely with backpressure and the stage will simply not read data when downstream is back pressuring.

 ## AMQPSource
-A more complex example of an asynchronous callback is the AMQP connector source, also in [Akka Stream Contrib ](https://github.com/akka/akka-stream-contrib), which uses the [RabbitMQ driver](https://www.rabbitmq.com/java-client.html) to connect to an AMQP capable message broker.
+A more complex example of an asynchronous callback is the AMQP connector source, also in [Akka Stream Contrib](https://github.com/akka/akka-stream-contrib), which uses the [RabbitMQ driver](https://www.rabbitmq.com/java-client.html) to connect to an AMQP capable message broker.

 The graph stage registers a listener which will be invoked when a message is available, and we use an `AsyncCallback` to make sure execution will be on the right thread: